Alfresco/docs-alfresco/content-accelerator/latest/install/index.md

 >**Note:** make sure you are using the correct `tsgrp-opencontent.amp` for your version of Alfresco.

-### Node.js
-* Node.js (use the latest supported release)
-* npm (Node package manager, included with Node.js)

-## Install Apache (Optional)
+## Install Proxy (Optional in non-production env)

 ### Web Proxy Background
 ACA must be exposed on the same port as OpenContent.
 In other words, if the user accesses ACA using  `http://myserver:8080/hpi`, then ACA must make Ajax requests to OpenContent at: `http://myserver:8080/OpenContent`.

-Since ACA executes as a JavaScript application in the browser and communicates with OpenContent on the server, you must account for the [Same-Origin Policy](https://en.wikipedia.org/wiki/Same-origin_policy).
+Since ACA executes as a JavaScript application in the browser and communicates with OpenContent on the server, you must account for the Same Origin Policy.
 There are two ways to handle this:

 1. Deploy the ACA war to the same Application Server that's running OpenContent.
 This ensures that ACA is sourced from the same server and port as OpenContent.
 Note - for this to work, the application server port must be accessible to the end user's browser.
 2. Front all communication from ACA to OpenContent through a web server.
    * Install ACA on `http://myserver1:9090/hpi`
    * Install OpenContent on `http://myserver2:8080/OpenContent`
-   * Setup Apache to route:
+   * Setup a proxy to route:
    * `http://myserver3/hpi` routes to `http://myserver1:9090/hpi`
    * `http://myserver3/OpenContent` routes to `http://myserver2:8080/OpenContent`

-In the above example, ACA would be configured to access OpenContent at `http://myserver3/OpenContent`.
+   * In the above example, ACA would be configured to access OpenContent at `http://myserver3/OpenContent`.
 Now, to the browser all communication is on the same protocol, server, and port so the Same Origin Policy is upheld.

-If using option 1 (deploying aca/aev to the Alfresco Tomcat), you can skip to the next section.
+If using option 1 (deploying aca/aev to the Alfresco Tomcat), you can skip to http://"Install libraries and AMPs" since no proxy will need to be installed.

-If using option 2 (preferred for a production deployment), you must complete the following:
+If using option 2 (preferred for a production deployment), you must complete the following steps to setup a proxy.

+### Proxy Setup

 Durring install, the following routes must be proxied to their respective ports and applications.
 SSL is recommended at a minimum at the
 Proxy layer for Production installations.